itom-project/itom/docs/userDoc/source/05_plots/linePlots.rst

 ******************

-"Itom1DQwtPlot" is the basic line plot for plotting DataObjects with 1xN data-Slices based on QWT.
+"Itom1DQwtPlot" is the basic line plot for plotting 'dataObjects' with shape [1xM] based on the Qwt library.
 All DataTypes are accepted.
 To plot complex objects, it is possible to select between the following modes: "absolut", "phase", "real" and "imaginary".
 RGBA-Values are currently interpreted as Gray-Values using RGBA as gray.